The Best YouTube and Bilibili Channels for Learning Chinese

 Keep Running and Other Variety Shows

 Keep Running is a popular variety show where Chinese celebrities compete in ridiculous tasks and challenges.
 The show is funny and light-hearted, and it’s one of my favorite TV shows.
-Reality shows are great for hearing real, everyday Chinese, and there are also many other shows available through Zhejiang STV.
+Reality shows are great for hearing real, every day Chinese, and there are also many other shows available through Zhejiang STV.

 Kouki